 6.1 All intellectual property rights of whatever nature relating to the Services and all reports, written advice or other materials produced by the Supplier and all systems, methodologies, software and know-how used by the Supplier in delivering the Services shall belong to the Supplier.

 6.2 The Client shall not disclose any Supplier copyrighted documents such as application forms to a third party without the Supplier’s prior written consent, this excludes the final report.

-8.4 In no event shall either party be liable to the other party in respect of loss of profits, business, revenue, goodwill or anticipated savings or indirect or consequential loss or damage (whether caused by negligence or otherwise) or the acts or omissions of any third party (whether as a result of negligence or otherwise) arising as a result of the use of the System or Service or otherwise in relation to this Agreement.
+7.4 In no event shall either party be liable to the other party in respect of loss of profits, business, revenue, goodwill or anticipated savings or indirect or consequential loss or damage (whether caused by negligence or otherwise) or the acts or omissions of any third party (whether because of negligence or otherwise) arising because of the use of the System or Service or otherwise in relation to this Agreement.

-8.5 During the Term of this Agreement, Staffvetting shall maintain in force with a reputable insurance company or companies public liability, professional indemnity and employers’ liability insurance and Staffvetting shall upon written request produce to the Client written evidence of the existence and maintenance of such cover.
+7.5 During the Term of this Agreement, Staffvetting shall maintain in force with a reputable insurance company or companies’ public liability, professional indemnity and employers’ liability insurance and Staffvetting shall upon written request produce to the Client written evidence of the existence and maintenance of such cover.

 The Defaulting Party is in material breach of these Terms and that breach cannot be remedied;